-- What
+- What is PPP

-- Why
+- Why PPP

 - Status of PPP in CAREC

 - Who are the players

-- How to
+- Risks in PPP

+- Country case discussion

 WHAT IS PPP?

 PPP covers a wide variety of arrangements for the participation of private organisations in public projects.

 - Transportation facilities, water and waste-water services, telecommunications systems, energy generation and distribution and waste management facilities. - Can be financed mainly by user charges. - Private participation can cover design, construction, financing and operation.